mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 #### 50:09

 At the second stage of zazen, then *vitarka* and *vicāra* both drop off.
 And then you can experience *joyful interest*.
-Still your consciousness is working, poking your head into, “What is this *joyful interest*?
-What is that?
+Still your consciousness is working, poking your head into, *what is this joyful interest?* “What is that?
 Is this [enlightenment](glossary#enlightenment)?
 Maybe so!” *[He laughs.]* You are still asking yourself, “Is this enlightenment?
 Wonderful!”
 So, *joyful interest* is there.
 And also simultaneously, you don’t know what the truth is, but you touch it a little bit, that’s why you feel happy.
 You can experience happiness.
 You don’t know exactly.
 Even though consciously you really hate zazen, you really hate pain, et cetera, still you feel happy.

 And then at the third stage, gradually your interest in zazen is snowballing.
 So you try to poke your head into *joyful interest*, what the truth is.
 In the realm of *joyful interest* still your consciousness works, but finally, the six consciousnesses also drop off.
 Very naturally, all you have to do is just sit down.
 And then, there is a smile, a little smile.
 And then you can be exactly one with zazen.
 So, no *joyful interest*, and then just *happiness* there. *Just happiness* means exactly *samādhi* itself. *Samādhi* is *oneness*.